liamtoaldo/Osiris-pwm/README.md

 #### Build Script

 A build script is provided for easy building on Linux.
 Docker is the only dependency.

+Using Docker has the following benefits:
+- Build Linux packages on Mac and Windows
+- Builds are consistent, always built the same way
-Using Docker allows you to build the package without installing the build chain to your workstation.
+- Does not require the build chain to be installed on your workstation

 ```
 build/docker/build.sh
 ```